The best way to control what you spend on food is the food cost formula.

 In this article, we'll explain to you in detail what exactly the food cost formula is and how it can help your business.

-What Is Restaurant Food Cost?
+What Is A Restaurant's Food Cost?

 .
 In simple terms, it's how much money you spend on ingredients to make your menu compared with how much money you make from it.

 It's not just what's on the menu, either.
 Restaurant food costs include alcoholic beverages, bread, desserts, etc. Restaurant owners need to buy ingredients for everything that goes into their restaurant.